 Once you have a tent, we suggest a trial run setting up the tent in your yard, living room, or basement (wherever you have space).
 Practicing sleeping or napping in the tent before you take things on the road is also a great idea.

 Sleeping Pad vs Cot

 For your first (or 20th) camping adventure, you might not wish to sleep quite so close to mother earth.
 We don’t blame you, neither do we!
 In addition to comfort, sleeping pads create a layer of insulation keeping you warmer on cool nights.
 If your little one is still in a crib or just out of the crib, bring a pack-n-play.
 We use our Lotus Guava and love it for babies up to small toddlers.
-Not only for sleeping, but pull it outside the tent to contain our adventurous toddlers during fire set-up and meal prep.
-Don’t forget a small towel or tarp for under if you have a similar model.
+In addition to being easy to set up, it packs up into a backpack for easy transport.

 Preparing for a long day of outdoor adventures, swimming, fishing, and running around in the sun your toddler will need something a bit more than a banana at breakfast or a hotdog or PB&J at dinner to fill their tummy (or maybe they won’t, because… toddlers).
 Whatever your menu includes, the tips below hold fast including a few of our favorite camping meals.
 And of course, our days almost always end with s’mores, (bring extra wipes for quick post-marshmallow clean-up).